felipe2640/IGTI_Desafio01/README.md

 #Run the application in development
 $  npm i

-#Run the application in development mode with Docker
+#Run the application in development
 $  npm start
 ```